tobiscode/disstans/docsrc/tutorials/tutorial_1.rst

 .. note::

     This is very simple plotting.
-The :class:`~geonat.network.Network` class provides some better plotting tools to use with larger networks or stations with more timeseries which we will explore later.
+The :class:`~disstans.network.Network` class provides some better plotting tools to use with larger networks or stations with more timeseries which we will explore later.
 This is again just intended to show how the data is accessible.